Optimal SQLite settings for Django

 PRAGMA cache_size = 2000

-Stolen from the Rails SQLite settings.
+Stolen from Rails SQLite settings.

 … maximum number of database disk pages that SQLite will hold in memory at once per open database file.